MhtChawla/swiper-cum-carousel/README.md

 <SwiperCumCarousel>
  ...// 1st children
  ...// 2nd children
- .. //and more children if rqd.
+ .. //and more children if rq.
 </SwiperCumCarousel>

 ...